 Blank on Blank

-Blank on Blank is a podcast that dusts off archival audio and shares interviews with a huge variety of figures from history.
+Blank on Blank is an older podcast that dusts off archival audio and shares interviews with a huge variety of figures from history.
 The show was built around the idea that “writers save interviews recorded while reporting, yet most of them are never heard,” and each episode features previously forgotten interviews with a huge range of historical figures, from entertainers to journalists to explorers and authors.
 The interview audio is woven seamlessly with modern narration and music that tells a brief story of each interviewee.
 The show is nothing short of fascinating, as listeners are treated to the thoughts and stories of figures from Hunter S. Thompson to George Washington Carver in their own voices.Listen

 Musicians and music lovers should be hitting up Song Exploder on the reg regardless, but with episodes that are typically 20 minutes or less, it’s especially great for a commute.
 Each episode of the show centers around a single song as creator Hrishikesh Hirway invites the artist to discuss how it was created.
 Artists discuss their inspiration and give a sound-by-sound retelling of how the final song came to be.
 The show is a natural hit for musicians, but anyone with even a passing interest in music will find themselves engrossed in Song Exploder’s stories of artistic creation.Listen